jmount1992/jmount1992.github.io/_posts/2023-03-18-BuildingAStaticWebsite_Part1.md

 {% endtabs %}

 {:start="2"}
 2. Add the following code to _layouts/default.html.
 The `{% raw %}{{ }}{% endraw %}` and `{% raw %}{% %}{% endraw %}` are Liquid syntax for objects and tags respectively.
 Objects contain content to be displayed on the page.
 Tags create logic and control flow for templates.
-Here we are getting the page title and content objects, as well as including the navigation.html file (we will create this file in the next steps).
+Here we are getting the page title and content objects, as well as including the navigation.html file (we will create this file in the next steps)...
+Hold up, didn't I say the whole point of using a static site generator was to get away from writing HTML, CSS, and Javascript?
+Well yes, we will see in Part 2 of this series we can leverage themes which already have HTML, CSS, and Javascript.
+However, for now we want to focus on Jekyll specifically rather than having to understand the nuances of a theme and Jekyll at the same time.

 {% tabs step_2b %}
 {% tab step_2b code %}